 Elderflowers infuse this versatile syrup with a unique aroma and taste.
 Use it to make beverages or as a delightful topping on fresh fruit, yogurt, and desserts.

 You can use fresh or dried elderflowers for this recipe, but the flavor is best if you use freshly picked flowers.
 Harvest the whole flower heads when the creamy white florets have just recently opened.
 Be sure to leave some flowers on the shrubs so that you (and the birds) can enjoy elderberries in late summer.

-If you are foraging your elderflowers from wild plants, be 100% certain of your identification!
+If you are foraging your elderflowers from wild plants, be 100 percent certain of your identification!
 You want to use Sambucus canadensis or Sambucus nigra.

 - 1 quart/1 liter water

 Gather the ingredients.

 Rinse the flower umbels and give them a good shake to remove any insects or debris.